Help for chartered bus operators to go digital

 The chartered bus services sector is currently made up of 10,600 buses owned by 3,500 different individuals and companies.

-Unlike the giants like SMRT and SBS Transit in public transport, many of these are family operators who have operated for generations.
+Unlike public transport giants, such as SMRT and SBS Transit, many of these are family operators who have operated for generations.

-Some are one-man operators who multi-task by taking on different duties including driving, managing operations, administration and finance, sometimes requiring them to take calls while driving that could cause potential safety hazards.
+Some are one-man operators who multitask by taking on different duties, including driving, managing operations, administration and finance, sometimes requiring them to take calls while driving, causing potential safety issues.

-An integrated digital system would help make significant savings in manpower and time while allowing them to pay full attention to the road.
+An integrated digital system would help make significant savings in manpower and time, while allowing them to pay full attention to the road, say bus operators.

 The association worked with Enterprise Singapore to develop a cloud-based smart fleet management system, which integrates digital payment, route planning and driver roster scheduling functions, among others, into one platform.

-It will cost between $6,000 and $7,000 per bus to use this system, Mr Peh said, so the 70 per cent onboarding cost subsidies given by Enterprise Singapore is a great help.
+It will cost between $6,000 and $7,000 per bus to use this system, Mr Peh said, so the 70 per cent cost subsidies given by Enterprise Singapore to begin using the system are of great help.

-Mrs Ellen Lau, a bus driver at Silveray Transport, which provides transport services for those who are wheelchair-bound and which has adopted the cloud-based smart fleet management system, said she finds the in-vehicle recording devices most useful.
+Mrs Ellen Lau, a bus driver at Silveray Transport that provides transport services for wheelchair users and has adopted the cloud-based smart fleet management system, said she finds the in-vehicle recording devices most useful.

 "In the event of a dispute, a half-a-minute to one-minute video can make the causes of the incident clear and show who is responsible.
 This lets us solve the problem amicably and relieves the pressure on us drivers," she said.